ChasinSpin/astrid/docs/UsageGuide.md

 ### Ethernet (wired connection)

+***Note: Astrid over internet is not supported***

-Astrid also has an ethernet port that can be used.
+Astrid also has an ethernet port.
 Plug in your ethernet connection and [Mini Display](MiniDisplay.md) will indiciate the IP address and hostname to VNC too.

+Now connect over VNC, run a terminal and type:

+> sudo systemctl stop dnsmasq.service

-To set back to the normal behaviour remove the ethernet cable.
+To set back to the normal behaviour, shutdown Astrid (i.e. power off), remove the ethernet cable and power on Astrid.

 ## First Light